down-bad/playstation-discord-status/README.md

 ## Limitations

+* Has to run locally on the machine where Discord is running.
 * My original goal was to containerise this and run it 24/7 on a remote server.
 Unfortunately you can only update rich presence for a Discord user account using RPC on the local machine.
 * Most game icons are unsupported, unless they are added to the Discord App Client.